 The diagram above illustrates some of the various modules that can be utilised in construction using panels of a certain width and height according to the individual project.
 Within these panels open areas for windows and doors can be left available according to the design.
-Currently these units have been used as loadbearing elements up to three modules (approximately 9 metres high).
+Currently these units have been used as loadbearing elements up to three modules (approximately 9metres high)

 A major advantage of these panels is their thermal performance which is up to 3 times higher than the current building regulations.
 As a result, buildings using ModCell can have zero heat requirements, saving money and CO2 emissions.
 The main disadvantage of these panels is with the thickness of the panels which typically are approx. 450mm thick.

-The current range of ModCell panels uses three types of cellulose insulation cores (CIC): ModCell straw ModCell hemp ModCell paper Each has a particular set of performance criteria, designed for different applications:
+The current range of ModCell panels uses three types of Cellulose Insulation Cores (CIC):